-Welcome to the community website for the Royal Shrewsbury Hospital planning application submission
+Welcome to the community website for works at Royal Shrewsbury Hospital

 Our plans will deliver two thriving hospital sites.

-Our HTP plans will ensure we improve care for everyone with the Princess Royal Hospital site in Telford specialising in planned care, and the Royal Shrewsbury Hospital site specialising in emergency care.
-In addition to this, a 24/7 enhanced urgent care service (A&E local model) will be available at the Princess Royal Hospital site.
+HTP will ensure we improve care for everyone with the Princess Royal Hospital site in Telford specialising in planned care, and the Royal Shrewsbury Hospital site specialising in emergency care.
+In addition to this, a 24/7 urgent treatment service will be available at the Princess Royal Hospital site.

 Dr Rysdale Consultant in Emergency Care and Clinical Lead for the Hospitals Transformation Programme, said:

 “Our clinicians agree that we cannot continue as we are.
 Every day we are moving one step closer towards realising our vision to deliver two thriving hospitals and better care for everyone.

 “We are entering an exciting phase as we design the detailed patient pathways and are committed to engaging and working closely with our local communities, patients and colleagues to ensure we improve the experience for all the communities we serve.